React nodes

 gets called:

-- The previous state datum, which was
+- The previous state value, which is

 'Hello World!'